Updated:

 The Marina district was built following the devastating 1906 San Francisco earthquake and in preparation for the 1915 Panama-Pacific International Exposition hosted by the city by filling in a shallow inlet of San Francisco Bay using a mixture of sand, dirt, discarded rubble from the 1906 earthquake, and other materials containing a high percentage of groundwater.
 (Tobriner 264)

 After the Exposition apartment buildings were built on the filled land where the sand and the gravel are the major components of the ground.
 In this respect, the district is particular for its primordially dangerous background for building apartments.
 The thing is that all soft massive materials are more destructive for even small vibrations.
-Thus, the Marina district was concerned initially with relatively close to the area beaches and dunes which contributed to the fill of the region.
+Thus, the Marina district was concerned initially with relatively close to the area’s beaches and dunes which contributed to the fill of the region.
 In general, the structural estimation of the ground components in the district showed that the major material in it is the sand.
 In turn, it is a prerequisite for the cataclysms in nature, such as earthquakes and the effect of liquefaction which was particular to the Marina district in the disaster of 1989 (Arulanandan et al 967).

-Soil conditions of the Marina district were the main reason for the disastrous outcomes of the Loma Prieta earthquake.
-The point is that, as was stated above, the softness of the ground does not give a guarantee for buildings’ safety.
-In other words, the role of the fill was significant for counting on the dangerous outcomes of the earthquake along with the numbers of possible lost people, etc. Though, it is necessary to state and analyze the peculiarities of the soil as for its components in San Francisco and the Marina district, in particular.
-The soil conditions of the San Francisco area are terrified by its initially deep fill structured with sand and clay.
+The soil conditions of the San Francisco area are terrifying by its initially deep fill structured with sand and clay.
 It is dangerous owing to “sandy fills that were not densified before construction of buildings and other facilities on them” (Mitchell et al 3).
 Nevertheless, the grounds for the liquefaction in this small region of San Francisco were predetermined by huge deposits of soft and rather destructive materials on which the region stands: “In the Marina district, where loose, sandy hydraulic-fill soils are underlain by deep clay depo0sits, this amplification is believed to have contributed to the generation of lateral ground deformations” (Asociacion Espanola de Ingenieria Sismica 6577).

 Thus, the unstable performance of soil conditions straightforwardly points out the destruction in the region.
-However, according to the report by some major researchers in the discussed area who survey the reasonable factors for apartment building ruination, within three sites of the district, the huge destruction falls into solely one which is closer to the sea and placed next to the Santa Cruz Mountains (Arulanandan et al 968).
+However, according to the report by some major researchers in the discussed area who surveyed the reasonable factors for apartment building ruination, within three sites of the district, the huge destruction falls into solely one which is closer to the sea and placed next to the Santa Cruz Mountains (Arulanandan et al 968).
 This supposition is too logical due to the soil deformations which were observed after the earthquake.

-Varying from bay mud to rock site, soil conditions in the district provide quite astonishing contrast according to the geo-seismic coloring of the region and its placement within allegedly “between the devil and the deep sea” (Grossi and Kunreuther 72).
+Varying from bay mud to rock site, soil conditions in the district provide quite astonishing contrast according to the geo-seismic colouring of the region and its placement within allegedly “between the devil and the deep sea” (Grossi and Kunreuther 72).
 In this situation, the scientists and geologists, particularly, could not even presuppose and predict the further evaluation of seismic activity in the relevantly young mountain region.
-What is more, the logical assumption about the unstable character of the fill in the district did not give scientists enough grounds for making specifically shaped constructions of buildings with the use of modern achievements in the sphere of mechanics, architecture, and Theory of Strength of Materials.
+What is more, the logical assumption about the unstable character of the fill in the district did not give scientists enough grounds for making specifically shaped constructions of buildings with the use of modern achievements in the sphere of mechanics, architecture, and the Theory of Strength of Materials.
 Hence, the design of the buildings should be correlated accordingly.
 However, since the year 1906 engineers tried their best to assume the most convenient construction for buildings and their blocking as well.

 The construction of most apartment buildings in the Marina district did not include the possibility of quakes in the region.
 Such an assumption can be made owing to the inhabiting tendency since the early twentieth century.
-At that time the cultural and precisely architectural heritage of mankind along with the achievements of the science at the time did not show the awareness of the engineers in how the structure should be strengthened to prevent it from the probable earthquake.
+At that time the cultural and precise architectural heritage of mankind along with the achievements of the science at the time did not show the awareness of the engineers in how the structure should be strengthened to prevent it from a probable earthquake.
 In this respect the main approach in most cases fell into wood-frame constructions: “Most of the failures came from structural weakness in the first floor, typically called a “soft” first story, which collapsed when the soft soils these were built on liquefied during the quake” (Comerio 70).
 Thereupon, the so-called “soft” story appeared as a result of building parking garages under the three-story apartments.
 The consequence of suchlike a building can be shaped by the “card house” destruction.
 Inadequate construction of soft-story can be result, as shown below:

 Earthquake Hazard Information